QuSpin/QuSpin/README.md

     The keys are CANNOT be chosen arbitrarily.

 * V2: (required) numpy array containing the basis of the Hamiltonian H2 in the columns.

+* E2: (required) numpy array containing the eigenenergies corresponding to the eigenstates in 'V2'.
+  This variable is only used to check for degeneracies.

 * rho_d: (optional) When set to 'True', returns the Diagonal ensemble DM under the key 'rho_d'.